breastfeeding

 Conclusion

 Breastfeeding during a heatwave can be challenging, but with the right strategies, you can ensure both you and your baby stay cool and comfortable.
-Remember to stay hydrated, seek out cool spots, dress appropriately, and take advantage of our live sessions with IBCLC Maria Myers for more expert tips.
+Remember to stay hydrated, seek out cool spots, dress appropriately.

 Stay cool, stay connected, and keep sharing your beautiful breastfeeding journeys with Pippeta.
 Together, we can make this summer a breeze!